Supported by Hafele Home

 Before jumping into your alfresco kitchen design, pause, and take the time to consider the best place to locate it.

-Sometimes your options are limited but even if you have just one outdoor zone, the wall that you choose to run your kitchen along can make a big difference.
+Sometimes your options are limited.
+Even if you have just one outdoor zone, the wall that you choose to run your kitchen along can make a big difference.

-Your outdoor kitchen should be an extension of the home and that’s why off your indoor kitchen or main living spaces is an ideal location.
+Your outdoor kitchen should be an extension of the home.
+Creating it off your indoor kitchen or main living spaces is an ideal location.
 Given most outdoor kitchens have a sink and tap, access to water is also key.
 If possible, locate your kitchen where you can also run a gas line to avoid the need to refill gas bottles for the barbeque.

-In contemporary homes, it’s increasingly popular to create an outdoor kitchen that mirrors the indoors — just check out the pic below!
+In contemporary homes, it’s increasingly popular to create an outdoor kitchen that mirrors the indoors.

 The next step in your outdoor kitchen design is to choose your appliances.
 Although it’s tempting to get caught up in materials and finishes, it’s important to get the functionality right first.